Why it’s important to know the dates of French Holidays in France.

 The school year in France for all children begins the first week of September.

-In addition to the 11 annual bank holidays, kids also have five school breaks.
-Each one last around two weeks except for the summer holiday which lasts about two months.
+In addition to the 11 annual bank holidays, kids have five school breaks.
+Each one lasts around two weeks except for the summer holiday, which lasts about two months.

 If you’re a parent working or living in France, it’s important to know these holiday dates so you can make your holiday plans or arrange for childcare.